neurosnap/starfx/docs/posts/react.md

 ## `useApi`

-useApi will take an action creator or action itself and fetch the associated loader and create a `trigger` function that you can call later in your react component.
+Will take an action creator or action itself and fetch the associated loader and create a `trigger` function that you can call later in your react component.

 This hook will _not_ fetch the data for you because it does not know how to fetch data from your redux state.